Iwan Redan: 2004–2007: Willem II and rise to fame

 At Willem II he became one of the team's key players and almost represented the team in all of their league games.
 However, in late December 2005 he and Dutch international player Kevin Bobson were relegated to Willem II's second team because their mental and physical performances were considered to be weak.
 As a result, Redan wanted to leave the club and went on trial to several clubs like Preston North End, Sheffield Wednesday, Ipswich Town and CD Numancia, but did never sign a contract and returned to Willem II.
 Since then he hardly played any matches until he became a regular again in the 2006/07 season and even became the team's captain.
 Willem II was however performing badly and was found in the lower rankings of the league all the time.
 During a KNVB Cup match against De Graafschap Redan headbutted teammate Kristof Imschoot and the Willem II board decided Redan had to leave the club.

 2007–: downfall

-Redan was not sold, but found himself on loan to Cardiff City FC.
+Redan was not sold, but found himself on loan to Cardiff City.
 He failed to establish himself in the squad and at the end of the season he returned to Willem II but was released by the club at the end of the year.
-He had a trial for Aris Thessaloniki F.C. but he did not persuade the head coach Dusan Bajevic.
+He had a trial for Aris but he did not persuade the head coach Dušan Bajević.